 The QCF is the Qualifications and Credit Framework.
 Many further education qualifications in England, Wales and Northern Ireland are based on the QCF.
 Similar systems apply to Scotland and across Europe.
 The QCF has recently been replaced by the RQF (Regulated Qualifications Framework), however the same principles apply to both QCF and RQF.

 What does it mean?

 A qualification level relates to its difficulty / challenge / academic level.
-These can range from Entry Level (a very simple introduction to a subject) through to Level 8 (an exception level of difficulty, for example PhD level).
+These can range from Entry Level (a very simple introduction to a subject) through to Level 8 (an exceptional level of difficulty, for example PhD level).

 The second descriptor is the length.
-This is an approximation of the time required to undertake the learning and and assessment.
+This is an approximation of the time required to undertake the learning and assessment.
 They are measured in credits, where one unit is about ten hours of learning.
 These range from Award (1-12 credits, that is, up to 120 hours) through to a Diploma (over 37 credits, that is, over 370 hours).